syentix/advent-of-code-2020/day-5/README.md

 ### My Solution

-I know sorted the list and combed through all passes that had one missing neighbor.
-Since our seat wasn't at the very front and back.
-It could only be the pass in the middle of the two other seats (628 and 630).
+I now sorted the list and combed through all passes that had one missing neighbor.
+Since our seat wasn't at the very front and back, it could only be the pass in the middle of the two other seats (628 and 630).

 **My puzzle answer was 629.**